Sparse maps: Introduction

 \section{\center Introduction}

-We consider the following quantitative embedding problem.
-Suppose $Y$ is some large complicated simplicial complex with a small number simplicies adjacent to each vertex.
-What is the smallest number $R$, so that $Y$ admits a map into a Euclidian $n$-ball of radius $R$ for which the pre-image of each unit ball intersects a small number of simplices from $Y$?
+This paper is concerned with the following quantitative embedding problem.
+Suppose $Y$ is a simplicial complex with $V$ vertices and with a small number of simplicies adjacent to each vertex.
+What is the smallest number $R$, so that $Y$ admits a map into a ball of radius $R$ in $\RR^n$, for which the pre-image of each unit ball intersects a small number of simplices from $Y$?
 To make $R$ small we might have to stretch and fold $Y$ in some complicated way.
 In \cite{KB}, Kolmogorov and Barzdin proved the first such result about maps from graphs into $\RR^3$.
-They showed that for any graph $Y$ with $V$ vertices and degree at most $D$, there is a embedding of $Y$ into a ball of radius $C(D)V^{1/2}$ in $\mathbb{R}^3$, so that the pre-image of each unit ball intersects at most $C(D)$ edges.
+They showed that for any graph $Y$ with $V$ vertices and degree at most $D$, there is an embedding of $Y$ into a ball of radius $V^{1/2}$ in $\mathbb{R}^3$, so that the pre-image of each unit ball intersects at most $C(D)$ edges of $Y$.
 Here $C(D)$ is some constant that only depends on $D$.
-They also found that this bound on the radius is sharp up to a constant for expander graphs.
+They also found that this bound on the radius is sharp up to a constant for families of expander graphs.
 In \cite{GG}, Gromov and Guth generalized this result to maps from simplicial complexes as follows.
 Suppose $Y$ is a $d$-dimensional simplicial complex with $V$ vertices, so that each vertex lies in at most $D$ simplices.
-Theorem 2.1 from \cite{GG} says that for $n \ge 2d+1$, $Y$ can be mapped into a ball of radius $C(d, n,D)V^{\frac{1}{n-d}}log(V)^{2d+2}$ in $\mathbb{R}^n$, so that the pre-image of each unit ball intersects at most $C(d, n,D)$ simplices.\footnote{In fact, the theorem from \cite{GG} gave a slightly stronger condition on the map.
-Namely, that the map is an embedding and the distance between the images of any two simplices, which do not share a vertex, is at least 1.
-They refer to such maps as combinatorially thick embeddings.} Here, $C(d, n, D)$ stands for a constant that only depends on $d, n$ and $D$.
-One of the consequences of our main theorem is to remove the $polylog(V)$ factor from Gromov and Guth's bound on the radius.
+Then for $n \ge 2d+1$, $Y$ can be embedded into a ball of radius $V^{\frac{1}{n-d}}log(V)^{2d+2}$ in $\mathbb{R}^n$, so that the distance in between the images of any two simplices which do not share a vertex is at least $c(n,D)$.
+Here, $c(n, D)$ stands for a constant that only depends on $n$ and $D$.
+In particular, this means that the pre-image of each ball of radius $c(n,D)$ in $\RR^n$ intersects at most $D$ simplices in $Y$.